Southern Furniture & American Identity

 Steve Latta, Professor of Cabinetmaking and Wood Technology, Thaddeus Stevens College of Technology

-Grahame Long, Executive Director of Collections and Deputy Chief Curator, Colonial Williamsburg Foundation
+Grahame Long, Executive Director of Collections, Operations, & Historic Interiors, Colonial Williamsburg Foundation

 Melissa Naulin, Independent Scholar